dev-protocol/protocol/docs/WHITEPAPER.md

 		string memory _args5
 	) public returns (bool);

-	function index(address _prop, uint _start, uint _end) public returns (bool);
+	function calculate(address _prop, uint _start, uint _end)
+		public
+		returns (bool);
 }
 ```

-`authentication()` function can take up to five arguments in addition to the target Property Contract address.
+`authenticate()` function can take up to five arguments in addition to the target Property Contract address.
 Need to define `schema` as a JSON string as an array to indicate what each argument should mean.

 It looks like this, for example: